drkmenon/knote.github.io/content/courses/Orthopaedic notes/Preparation.md

 >+ The JSCFE has parity of standard with the existing UK/Ireland Intercollegiate Fellowship.
 Examinations and is recognised by GMC for Speciality registration.

 ## Examination Pattern
 The current International FRCS (Tr & Orth) exam encompasses two sections: Part I is a written exam and Part II the clinical and oral exam.
-For further information, and to make sure that your information is up to date, I suggest that you carefully review the Intercollegiate Speciality Board website (http:// www.jscfe.org.uk).
+For further information, and to make sure that your information is up to date, I suggest that you carefully review the Intercollegiate Speciality Board website.
+[This is the link](http://www.jscfe.org.uk).
 ##### Part I
 This section consists of two separate papers ( a Computer Based Testing-CBT); essentially, a multiple-choice question (MCQ) paper (2 Hours) and an extended matching question (EMQ) paper (2 hours 30 minutes).
 Part I is generally regarded as the easier section of exam to pass.
 A number of candidates may be OK learning for an MCQ/EMI paper but be a long way off the standard for a clinical and viva exam.